Zane-T-Rice/apps/README.md

 npm run dev
 ```

-This should start a server on http://localhost:3000/
+This should start a server on http://localhost:3100/

+## TODO

+1. Make more sharable components out of add_item_button_group, quick_add_remove_button, and something to make the 'navbar' tabs more abstract rather than code per each page.

+2. Figure out theming in Chakra.
+Starting with setting safe/unsafe buttons to different colors.